 The Mills Act is especially beneficial for recent buyers of historic sites, or owners who may have recently had a property transfer or tax reassessment.
 Since going dormant in 2006, review of the City's Mills Act Program and existing contracts has been underway, in accordance with historic preservation standards and specific contract requirements.

 Attend two important events to learn about how to qualify and apply for tax benefits while also preserving the City's designated landmarks.

-All potential applicants or their representative are required to attend the Pre-Application Workshop on March 3, 2018.
+All potential applicants or their representative are required to attend both workshops.
 Mills Act applications are processed once a year, during the application period.
-The deadline to submit an application is Friday, March 30, 2018.
+The deadline to submit an application is Friday, March 29, 2019.

 Mills Act Documents and Reference Materials

 The Historic Preservation Element of the adopted Long Beach 2030 General Plan Update provides a framework for a comprehensive preservation program, including provisions for the designation of landmarks and historic districts, rehabilitation of historic structures, and incentives for historic preservation.
 Historic Preservation Element